 Short Essay on Georg Lukács

-This short essay is a study of Lukács, specifically the political ideas of Lukács and the Socialist ideas of Lukács.
-Georg Lukács has always been remembered as a great thinker.
-He is one of the few Socialist philosophers who is legitimately respected by all parts of the Left.
-Most Socialist groups study his works, and most Socialist groups study his ideas.
-He is probably the best-known Hungarian thinker — and the best-known Hungarian Socialist.
-Since the decline of the Soviet Union, Lukács has become even more significant.
-His Socialism is held up as an example of the possibilities of Marxism — a Marxism based on humanism, politics, philosophy, history, and revolution.
+This short essay is a study of Lukács, specifically the political ideas of Lukács – the Socialist ideas of Lukács.
+Georg Lukács has always been remembered as an original left-wing thinker.
+He is one of the few Socialist philosophers who is legitimately respected by all parts of the Socialist Left.
+Most Socialist groups study his works, and most Socialist groups engage with his ideas.
+He is probably the best-known Hungarian thinker — the best-known Hungarian Socialist.
+Since the decline and fall of the Soviet Union, Lukács has become even more significant.
+His Socialism is held up as an example of the real possibilities of Marxism — a Marxism based on humanism, politics, philosophy, history, and revolution.

-Lukács is one of the great thinkers of 20th century Marxism.
+Lukács is one of the great thinkers of 20th century Socialism.
 This is because of his ideas — but also because of his longevity.
-He was one of the few Marxist thinkers to survive the entirety of the early years of the 20th century into the middle years of the 20th century.
+He was one of the few Marxist thinkers to survive the entirety of the early years of the 1900s into the post-war years.
 Lukács lived to see the Russian Revolution of 1917.
-Lukács lived to see the Cold War.
-His Marxism was effective — but it also adapted to these changing times and changing developments.
+He survived Stalinist repression and Fascist counter-revolution in the 1930s.
+He lived to see the Cold War.
+He lived long enough to see Marxism really mature as an effective politics for human liberation.
+His own Marxism was effective — but it also adapted to these changing times and changing developments.
 The Socialism of Lukács is a Humanist Socialism.
 The Socialism of Lukács is a Revolutionary Socialism.

 Lukács is the philosopher of Socialist Revolution.
 His ideas always called for the open social struggle for revolution and for social revolution.
 His ideas, in effect, are the ideas of achieving social liberation via the process of social revolution.
 Social liberation and social revolution, for Lukács, are always the same process — guiding the process of social struggle towards Socialism.
 This makes him one of the key philosophers of Marxism — both as a philosophy of theory and as a philosophy of practice.